-3. Data privacy and personalisation is a hot topic with consumers.
+3. Data privacy and personalization is a hot topic with consumers.

 With the Facebook-Cambridge Analytica episode and the recent passing of the General Data Protection Regulation in the EU, data privacy and responding to security breaches is a hot topic now.

-This highlights a conundrum – consumers want personalised customer experiences, which is most effective when data is collected about the consumer.
-In eCommerce, retailers need data to offer personalisation options like curated product discovery and product recommendation.
+This highlights a conundrum – consumers want personalized customer experiences, which is most effective when data is collected about the consumer.
+In eCommerce, retailers need data to offer personalization options like curated product discovery and product recommendation.
 When carried out effectively, data-driven eCommerce drives customer satisfaction.

 Yet, Deloitte also found consumers are willing to take action to address data privacy concerns, as illustrated in the chart below.
 79% of consumers are willing to share their data for “clear, personal benefit”, but will protect their data when these benefits are not clear.